I found myself deep into the Midjourney rabbit hole. And my goodness, how much I enjoy it 🙂

 There’s been a proliferation of creative AI lately.
-Dall-E, Midjourney, Stable Diffusion and Craiyon are maybe the first iterations of an entire new creative ecosystem.
-And one that is already producing mindblowing results.
+Dall-E, Midjourney, Stable Diffusion and Craiyon are maybe the first iterations of an entirely new creative ecosystem.
+And one that is already producing mindblowing results (and sparkling controversies).

-For my latest video, I picked Midjourney because it seemed at first glance a perfect match to my style, but it doesn’t mean I think Midjourney is better than the competitors.
+For my latest video, I picked Midjourney because it seemed a perfect match to my style at first glance, but it doesn’t mean I think Midjourney is better than the competitors.

 By the way, you can follow me here (but you can only see what I made public)

 Here, I showcase what Midjourney can do but also try to recreate one of my recent images (from the Fujifilm 150-600mm video) to see if this Artificial Intelligence can do a better job.